Chapter 8 : Carnival

 “Of course,” Hermione hugged closer to Theo’s side as they navigated their way through the crowd.
 After a few minutes of observing the games and how people were enjoying the carnival, Hermione spoke again.

-“I saw Malfoy earlier,” she murmured, her eyebrows knitting together.
+“I saw Malfoy earlier,” she said haltingly, her eyebrows knitting together.
 She felt Theo stiffen beside her.

 “What did he do?” he asked suspiciously.